-If you are in group 4, 6, or 10 you will not receive any compensation for your time, travel or inconvenience of procedures.
+If you are in group 4, 6 or 11, you will not receive any compensation for your time, travel or inconvenience of procedures.

-If you are in group 2 or group 8, once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
-The total amount compensated will be approximately between £<<XXX-XXX>>.
+If you are in group 5 because of the intensity of the visit schedule, once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
+The total amount compensated will be approximately between £<<XXX - XXX>>.